 You're not really answering that.

-So where do you where do you stand on providing more funding for urban schools?
+So where do you stand on providing more funding for urban schools?

-Throwing more money at the problem is in fixing it.
+Throwing more money at the problem isn't fixing it.

 I'm sure you're very familiar with what's going on in Harlem.

-These kids are are uh these schools are doing a disservice for these kids.
+These kids are, these schools are doing a disservice for these kids.

 I'm a former board member with a charter school in Harlem, and these kids know the difference from going from a public school to a charter school.

-There's violence, there's fighting, the teachers don't care because they have their pensions and the unions backing them, you can't fire them.
+The teachers don't care because they have their pensions and the unions backing them.

 So there's no accountability when it comes to these failing public schools.

-So to change the promote to change the dynamics as you were saying, don't you think school choice would be a great way to start?
+So to change the problem, to change the dynamics, as you were saying, don't you think school choice would be a great way to start?

-But but as far as the failing schools, some of them are not answering based upon No, I'm not.
+But as far as the failing schools, some of them are based upon.

 Let me start with Hillary Clinton and the story that came out earlier this week.

-Hillary Clinton also has taken the foundation is taken millions of dollars from countries like Saudi Arabia that treat women horribly.
+Hillary Clinton also has taken, the foundation has taken, millions of dollars from countries like Saudi Arabia that treat women horribly.

-How Eric does she claim to be the champion of women's rights when she never criticized Arabia and their treatment of women or some of these other countries under Sharia, but took their money.
+How, Eric, does she claim to be the champion of women's rights when she never criticized Saudi Arabia and their treatment of women or some of these other countries under Sharia, but took their money?

 Looks like they bought her silence.

-Uh and then also how does she justify paying women so much less at her own foundation and lecturing anybody about gender issues?
+And then also, how does she justify paying women so much less at her own foundation and lecturing anybody about gender issues?

-Uh I I have read some of the some of the stories in reference to her pay, so she does need to address that.
+I have read some of the stories in reference to her page, so she does need to address that.

-But some of her donors saying, Oh my gosh, don't take money from Saudi Arabia because of a certain thing that they do, that is that is uh ridiculous uh statement to make for you, Sean.
+But some of her donors saying, oh, my gosh, don't take money from Saudi Arabia because of a certain thing that they do, that is a ridiculous statement to make for you, Sean.

 Okay, but she doesn't.